ehrpg/qstar/docs/character/index.md

 decipher every text, even older dialects that might not be around anymore.

 Cost
-:   1t16
+:   1t+6

 </div>

-!!! info "Learning languages at character creation"
+### Learning languages at character creation

-    If a character is created, the player can spend Character Points to learn new languages, or to improve the native language.
-The cost for basic is 25, for normal 50, and for master 100.
+If a character is created, the player can spend Character Points to learn new languages, or to improve his native language.
+Each step costs 1 Character Point.

+Spending Character Points for languages also counts towards the skill bonus for the [Knowledge][] category.

 --8<-- "_links.md"